DiSSCo UK FAQs

 Digitisation funding is expected to cover:

-• People (digitisation and associated roles such as project management / hub coordination)
+- People (digitisation and associated roles such as project management / hub coordination)

-• Digitisation equipment (may be centrally procured and provided in some instances)
+- Digitisation equipment (may be centrally procured and provided in some instances)

-• Recruitment advertising
+- Recruitment advertising

-• Digitisation consumables (e.g. barcodes and labels etc)
+- Digitisation consumables (e.g. barcodes and labels etc.)

-• Limited scope to include other expenses if these are essential to digitisation e.g. minor furniture or conservation costs
+- Limited scope to include other expenses if these are essential to digitisation e.g. minor furniture or conservation costs

 We expect the following to be centrally provided:

-• Training including data mobilisation
+- Training including data mobilisation

-• Data storage and access infrastructure
+- Data storage and access infrastructure

-• Programme management and communications including network meetings and governance meetings
+- Programme management and communications including network meetings and governance meetings

-Not in scope for digitisation funding:
+What is not in scope for digitisation funding?

-• Physical refit of spaces
+- Physical refit of spaces

-• Other staff costs such as senior leadership
+- Other staff costs such as senior leadership

-• Most types of conservation or physical collections management costs
+- Most types of conservation or physical collections management costs

 What is the depth/level of digitisation that can be applied for in the bidding process?